kedro-org/kedro/docs/source/06_resources/01_faq.md

 ## What are the primary advantages of Kedro?

 It is important to consider the primary advantages of Kedro over existing tools.
-As we see it, Kedro:

-- Is designed to emphasize a seamless transition from development to production without slowing the pace of the experimentation stage
+As we see it, Kedro emphasises a seamless transition from development to production without slowing the pace of the experimentation stage, because it:

-- Enforces separation of concerns between data processing and data storing
-- Does the heavy lifting for dependency resolution
-- Passes data between nodes for faster iterations during development
-- Defines workflow around a common project template, which builds in best practice knowledge and experience.
-By providing a consistent structure across analytics pipelines, it's easy to start and pick up other Kedro projects.
+- **Simplifies data access,** using YAML configuration to define a single-source of truth for all data sources that your workflow requires
+- **Uses a familiar data interface,** by borrowing arguments from Pandas and Spark APIs meaning you don't have to learn a new API
+- **Has a minimal pipeline syntax,** that uses Python functions
+- **Makes datasets 1st-level citizens,**  resolving task running order according to what each task produces and consumes, meaning you don't need to explicitly define dependencies between tasks
+- **Has built-in runner selection,** choosing sequential or parallel runner functionality is a `kedro run` argument
+- **Has a low-effort setup,** that does not need a scheduler or database
+- **Starts with a project template,** which has built-in conventions and best practices from 50+ analytics engagements
+- **Is flexible,** simplifying your extension or replacement of core functionality e.g. the whole Data Catalog could be replaced with another mechanism for data access like [`Haxl`](https://github.com/facebook/Haxl)

 ## How does Kedro compare to other projects?